What does the care leavers' service do?

 - South east: this team covers the boroughs of Reigate and Banstead, Tandridge and Mole Valley

-Each team is made up of a Team Manager, Senior Practitioner and a number of Personal Advisers - all working to ensure care leavers get all the support they might need.
+Each team is made up of a Service Manager, Team Manager, Senior Practitioner and several Personal Advisers (PA) all working to ensure care leavers get all the support they need.
 You will normally be matched with the team closest to where you lived before entering care.